-The Company's objective in managing capital, consisting of shareholders' equity, with cash and cash equivalents being its primary components, is to ensure sufficient liquidity to fund research and development costs, selling expenses, general and administrative expenses and working capital requirements.
+The Company's objective in managing capital, consisting of shareholders' equity, with cash and cash equivalents being its primary components, is to ensure sufficient liquidity to fund research and development costs, selling, general and administrative expenses and working capital requirements.
 Over the past several years, we have raised capital via public and private equity offerings and issuances and have entered into licensing and collaborative arrangements, consideration from which, together with proceeds from equity issuances, has been our primary source of liquidity.
+During the year, the Company's total assets decreased primarily due to funding research and development and selling, general and administrative expenses, while total liabilities decreased primarily due to the recognition of deferred revenue resulting from the termination of the Novo Amended agreement, resulting in an overall reduction in the working capital available.
 The capital management objective of the Company remains the same as that in previous periods.
 The policy on dividends is to retain cash to keep funds available to finance the activities required to advance the Company's product development portfolio and to pursue appropriate commercial opportunities as they may arise.
 The Company is not subject to any capital requirements imposed by any regulators or by any other external source.